Cragsand/streamlink-linux-service/readme.md

 Recording is not triggered because a stream goes live, but is initiated with a timer that checks every 30 seconds for Twitch and every 120 seconds for Kick.
 This is also adjustable in the settings.config file.
 This method means that you will likely lose a part of the start of streams but this is usually not an issue as most streamers run a 5 minute intro anyway.
 Because of bot prevention scripts there is a risk that you may get flagged as a bot when querying too often with Kick.
 Due to this the script runs a curl impersonation of a browser and downloads cookies.
 It's not the best future proof solution but it works.

+I'm not that experienced with linux and how linux services work so my approaches may not be optimal...
+I am also a newbie to git.
+Made this repo public so I can share it easier.